-The International Classification of Diseases 2009 (ICD-9) lists 6 subtypes of circadian rhythm sleep disorder:
+The International Classification of Diseases (ICD-10-CM, 2014) lists 6 subtypes of circadian rhythm sleep disorder:

-The DSM-IV defines Circadian Rhythm Sleep Disorder as follows (quoted from PsychCentral)
+The DSM-V defines Circadian Rhythm Sleep-Wake Disorder as follows:

-The sleep disturbance causes clinically significant distress or impairment in social, occupational, or other important areas of functioning.
+The sleep disturbance causes clinically significant distress or impairment in social, occupational, and other important areas of functioning.